PowerGridModel/power-grid-model-io/docs/converters/tabular_converter.md

 ```

 ## Grid
-For each `table`, the target PGM `component` is listed (e.g. Nodes: node, Cables: line).
+For each `table`, the target PGM `component` is listed (e.g., Nodes: node, Cables: line).
-The for each PGM `column` the source column is supplied (e.g. u_rated: Unom, from_status: From.SwitchStatus).
+The for each PGM `column` the source column is supplied (e.g., u_rated: Unom, from_status: From.SwitchStatus).

 ## Field Definitions
-If the `column` definition is a one on one mapping,
-the value is simply the name of the source column (e.g.u_rated: Unom),
+If the `column` definition is a one-on-one mapping, the value is simply the name of the source column (e.g., u_rated: Unom).
-but in many cases the mapping is a bit more complex.
+In many other cases, however, mappings can be a bit more complex.
 You can use the following `column` definitions:

   * Column name `str`